SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

     package: 'Spec-workshop'
 ```

-In the `initializePresenters` method we will first initialise the presenters, then set the styles for the presenters and finally initialise the layout.
+In the `initializePresenters` method we will first initialize the presenters, then set the styles for the presenters and finally initialize the layout.

 ```
 CustomStylesPresenter >> initializePresenters